mjdecker/mjdecker.github.io/_syllabi/software-architecture.md

 ### Course Delivery/Organization: ###
 * Office hours will be available in person and via [Discord].
-* Instructor is also available via email (above) and can be expected to email you back within 24 hours during weekdays.
-Announcements will be made via [Discord].
+* The preferred mode of contact with Instructor is via [Discord].
+However, Instructor is also available via email (above) and can be expected to email you back within 24 hours during weekdays.
+* Announcements will be made via [Discord].
-* The instructor will integrate teaching strategies including, but not limited to: lecture, large and small group discussion/exercises, cooperative learning, case studies, internet, and video.
+* Instructor will integrate teaching strategies including, but not limited to: lecture, large and small group discussion/exercises, cooperative learning, case studies, internet, and video.
 * Students will be expected to work independently and in groups.
-* The assessment will consist of in-class exercises, projects, a midterm, and a final.
+* Class assessment will consist of in-class exercises, projects, a midterm, and a final.

 ### Course and Computer Skill Prerequisites: ###
 * Navigating the Internet